programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

     gensim                    2.3.0               np113py36_0

-## Topic-model a collection of poems from Project Gutenberg.
+## Topic-model a collection of texts from Project Gutenberg.

 Let's download a book of ee cummings poems from Project Gutenberg as an example corpus.
 This is pretty small corpus for topic modelling (only 40 or so poems), but allows us to demonstrate some of the basics.